 - Ski jacket

-- Expert Tip: Compression bags may help condense the size of your jackets and pants.
+- Ski pants (tip: Compression bags may help condense the size of your jackets and pants.)

 - Any ski clothing you need such as base layers and ski socks.